 How to Identify Bed Bugs and their Life Stages

-Bed bugs are generally tiny, but they vary in size based on their stage in the life cycle.
-Nymph, or young, bed bugs range from 2 to 5 millimeters in length; adult bed bugs that are fully grown are generally a quarter of an inch long, which is about the size of an apple seed.
-After feeding, a bed bug’s body swells up and grows a bit longer.
+Bed bugs are generally tiny, but they vary in size depending on their stage in the life cycle.
+Nymphs, or young bed bugs, range from about 2 to 5 millimeters in length.
+Fully grown adult bed bugs are typically about a quarter of an inch long, roughly the size of an apple seed.

-Nymphs molt about 5 times as they grow into adults, gradually becoming a darker brown.
-Newly-hatched nymphs are about the size of the head of a pin and are white or tan in color until they feed.
-Newborn bed bugs either have no color or are straw-colored.
+Nymphs molt about five times as they grow into adults.
+Newly hatched nymphs are about the size of a pinhead and are white or tan until they feed.

-Female bed bugs lay their eggs in a sticky cluster of three to eight eggs.
-Bed bug eggs are white to a light cream color.
-Each egg is about 0.024 inches and is slightly curved.
-The eggs can be seen with the naked eye, but because they’re so tiny, they are hard to find.
+Female bed bugs lay eggs in sticky clusters of three to eight eggs.
+These eggs are white or cream-colored and slightly curved.
+Each egg is about 0.024 inches long and can be seen with the naked eye, though they are very difficult to find.

 How to Spot Bed Bugs